wizard97/3400_team5electricboogaloo/docs/Milestone2Page.md

 * treasures

 #### Varying Treasure Frequencies
 We began by using our circuit and code from lab 2 for detecting a 7kHz treasure.
 We modified several values of the circuit so that we could have a band pass filter with a range of about 2kHz-20kHz.
-We then modified the code by adding a similar FFT to the code for our microphone.
-We made it so that an FFT was done on the output from the IR sensor, so that we could calculate the specific bin numbers of the 3 treasure values and distinguish them.
-We used those bins to alter a frequency variable and based on the detection and change of the variable, the monitor will print the correct value of the different treasures.
+We then modified our old treasure code by adding an FFT similar to the code for our microphone.
+An FFT transform was done on the output from the IR sensor, so that we could distinguish each separate treasure frequency based on its calculated, and then measured, bin number.
+We created a frequency variable based on those different bins and with each change of the variable, the monitor will print the correct value of the different treasures.
+Also the reading process of the frequencies only occurs when the average of the entire signal is over a base level that we decided based on the light in the room affecting our sensor.
+That way when no treasure was present, our code would not mistake the outside noise for a treasure.

 ``` if (res >= DETECT_THRESH) {
     Serial.print("Detection! freq: ");